MS-CSE-GCR/ethereumsupplychain/readme.md

     -   **\__dirname** is a Azure WebJob keyword that represents current working directory

     -   Process.env.\<PARAMETER_NAME\> is how you access to cloud configuration settings in Web Job.
-We store configuration in Azure App Service¡¦s App Settings section.
+We store configuration in Azure App Service!|s App Settings section.

 3. Add below codes